alcantarar/ASB_Tutorial/breakout_1.md

 ```
 $ cd PATH/TO/FOLDER/
 ```
-Clone repository from github.com to your computer.
-[URL] is the URL for the repository of the project leader and will include their username.
+Clone repository from github.com to your computer. `URL` is the URL for the repository of the project leader and will include their username.
 It should be like `https://github.com/USERNAME/ASB_Tutorial`.
 ```
-$ git clone [URL]
+$ git clone URL
 ```
 You now have a copy of the repository located at `PATH/TO/FOLDER/`.
 Go check it out!
-You'll see all the files that are present on the main page of the repository on GitHub.
-Now you need to switch to your branch before making any changes to
+You'll see all the files that are present on the main page (master branch) of the repository on GitHub.
+Now you need to switch to your branch before making any changes to files:
-files:
 ```
 $ git checkout [BRANCH-NAME]
 ```
 Now you're ready to fix some bugs!

 ## 2. Making changes to files
-#### a.
+### a.
 Debug subscript
 This isn't a tutorial on debugging, so the bugs are easy to fix and solutions are commented out at the bottom of each subscript.
 Open MATLAB (or a basic text editor) and fix the bug in your subscript.
 Save the debugged file (with the same filename).
-#### b.
+### b.
 Commit changes
 You made changes to files in the repository and want these changes to be tracked by Git.
-Git takes "snapshots" called "commits" of your repository files, but you have to tell it 1) which files to include in the commit, 2) when to make the commit and include a message describing the changes in the commit, and 3) update the remote repository on GitHub with your local changes.
+Git takes "snapshots" called "commits" of your repository files, but you have to tell it
+1) which files to include in the commit
+2) when to make the commit (and include a message describing the changes in the commit)
+3) update the remote repository on GitHub with your local changes.

 These three steps are performed in Git Bash and are outlined below.

-##### 1. Tell Git that files have been changed and should be included in the commit.
+#### 1. Tell Git that files have been changed and should be included in the commit.
 Git will compare the current state of the files to their previous state and identify any changes made.
 Files that have been changed will be "staged".
 In the "snapshot" analogy, this step is like wrangling your family members right before taking the picture.
 ```
 $ git add .
 ```
-View the files Git has identified as undergoing some changes (lines starting with `>>>` represent a message returned upon executing `git status`):
+Use the `status` function to view the files Git has identified as undergoing some change (lines starting with `#>>>` represent an example returned message):
 ```
 $ git status

->>> On branch [BRANCH-NAME]
+1>>> On branch BRANCH-NAME
->>> Your branch is up to date with 'origin/[BRANCH-NAME]'.
+2>>> Your branch is up to date with 'origin/BRANCH-NAME'.
->>>
+3>>>
->>> Changes to be commited:
+4>>> Changes to be commited:
->>>   (use "git reset HEAD <file>..." to unstage)
+5>>>   (use "git reset HEAD <file>..." to unstage)
->>>       modified: script_1.m
+6>>>       modified: script_1.m
 ```
 This returned message tells you a few things:
-1. The branch you're working on.
+1. The branch you're working on. (line 1)
-2. It found changes that are staged (the result of `git add .`)
+2. Git found changes that are staged (the result of `git add .`; line 4)
-3. How to remove a specific file from being staged (`git reset HEAD [FILENAME]`)
+3. How to remove a specific file from being staged (`git reset HEAD FILENAME`; line 5)
-4. Which file was changed.
+4. Names of the changed file(s) (line 6).

-##### 2. Tell Git when to make the commit
+#### 2. Tell Git when to make the commit
 To continue using the "snapshot" analogy, you need to decide when to take the "snapshot".
 In this case, you fixed a bug and this represents a meaningful level of changes made to your script.
 To help organize commits, you need to add a message that will be associated with the staged changes.
 For now, make it short and sweet.
 For more information on meaningful commit messages, read [this blog post](https://chris.beams.io/posts/git-commit/) later.
 Remember: Git will only commit the *staged* changes.
 ```
-$ git commit -m "[COMMIT MESSAGE GOES HERE IN QUOTATIONS]"
+$ git commit -m "COMMIT MESSAGE GOES HERE IN QUOTATIONS"
 ```
-##### 3. Update remote repository
+#### 3. Update remote repository
 So Git has taken a snapshot of your local repository and identified changes made.
 However, the remote repository stored on GitHub hasn't been updated.
 This is a cool feature of Git because you can make many changes (commits) without internet access to GitHub because you have a local copy of the repository on your computer!
 Then, when it's convenient, you can send all your commits to the repository on GitHub.
 This process is called "pushing" commits.

+To push commits to your remote repository on GitHub, run:
 ```
-git push
+$ git push
 ```
 Now if you got to the page for your branch on github, you'll see the changes you made locally!
 To view your branch: